albertodeago/Bookshelf/README.md

 TODOS:
 - [ ] Refactor it into "features" folders instead of components, views, etc? e.g. `src/features/read/components`, `src/features/read/stores`, etc.
-- [ ] Separate page-flip stuff as much as possible, it should be "easy" to replace it with a different library
 - [x] Possibility to choose different fonts
 - [ ] Possibility to choose different themes
 - [ ] Possibility to choose different colors